Computer glasses: Protect your eyes while you work

 Should I buy glasses that block blue light?

 It’s important to note that not all computer glasses are blue light blocking glasses.
-Eyeglasses for computers are simply designed to improve vision comfort in the intermediate zone, and it do not necessarily feature blue light protective qualities.
+Spectacles for computers are simply designed to improve vision comfort in the intermediate zone, and it doesn’t necessarily feature blue light protective qualities.

-However, you can customize your computer lenses or any other glasses lenses with a specialized blue light coating.
-Such coatings are applied to lenses and include a blue filter which lessens blue light.
+However, you can customise your computer lenses or any other glasses lenses with a specialised blue light coating.
+Such coatings are applied to lenses, and include a blue filter which lessens blue light.
 It will improve your visual comfort, without losing out on its beneficial effects.